WindowsCommandPrompt/IPPTReady/README.md

     <td>
       <ol>
         <li align = "justify">Helped to refine the code that has been written for the PushUp, SitUp and the Run activities, such that the codes were more efficient</li>
-        <li align = "justify">Helped to implement the count down timer within the SitUp activity</li>
         <li align = "justify">Implemented the user interface for the SitUp activity</li>
         <li align = "justify">Ensured that the user would be able to exit the SitUp activity and navigate to the other activities</li>
         <li align = "justify">Ensured that the data is correctly passed from one activity to another and eventually posted to the Firebase Firestore database through the usage of the <code>Intent</code> class</li>